Victiniiiii/victiniiiii.github.io/projectExplanations/passwordgenerator.md

 # Password Generator

-This is a small project to generate a custom password fully securely.
+This is a small project to generate a fully secure custom password.
-The length and the inputs of the password are customisable, and the output can be easily copied using the button below.
+The password components are customizable, and the output can be easily copied using the button below.